between books and cigarettes || JJK

 "Jungkook, you're literally sitting right next to me," you giggle, though the sound no longer rings entirely true.
 It feels a bit hollow, a bit forced.

-Jungkook leans forward, pressing a warm, lingering kiss right beneath your ear, his hands sliding up to cover yours, intertwining his long fingers with your smaller ones.
+Jungkook leans forward, pressing a kiss right beneath your ear, his hands sliding up to cover yours, intertwining his long fingers with your smaller ones.
 "Doesn't matter.
 If you aren't looking at me, you're too far away."
-He squeezes your hands, his voice dropping into a soft, reflective register.
+He squeezes your hands.
 "You know, sometimes I look at you sitting here in my room, and I think about how lucky I got.
-I wasted a whole year before I finally found my track and came to this university.
+I wasted a whole year before I finally found my track and came here.
 If I hadn't taken that gap year, I wouldn't be here with you.
 The universe actually did something right for once."

 But your brain, poisoned and hyper-vigilant, takes the beautiful sentiment and warps it into an ugly weapon.